dspasyuk/llama.cui/README.md

   `make`
    Once the compilation process is done you should have libpiper_phonemize.1.dylib in ./piper-phonemize-master/install/lib
 #### Setting up environmental variables
    Now lets create the necessary links to the libraries so that piper can find them:
    Add this lines to your ~/.zprofile file before 'export PATH':

    `PATH="/opt/homebrew/bin:${PATH}"
 export DYLD_LIBRARY_PATH=/opt/homebrew/Cellar/espeak/1.48.04_1/lib/:$DYLD_LIBRARY_PATH
+export DYLD_LIBRARY_PAT=/PIPER_ROOT_DEER/piper-phonemize-master/lib:$DYLD_LIBRARY_PATH`

-   export DYLD_LIBRARY_PAT=/PIPER_ROOT_DEER/piper-phonemize-master/lib:$DYLD_LIBRARY_PATH //make sure you provide the correct path to PIPER_ROOT_DEER source ~/.zprofile
+  make sure you provide the correct path to PIPER_ROOT_DEER

- `
+  Do not forget to source your env file:

+  source ~/.zprofile

   You should now be able to run piper as following, make sure the path to your piper install is correct: echo 'Welcome to the world of speech synthesis!' | \ ./piper/install/piper --model ./piper/models/librits/en_US-libritts-high.onnx --output-file welcome.wav